 WorkSpace Canada is a photo documentary by Martin Weinhold.
-The project’s goal is an overall picture of Canada depicted by portraits of Canadians at work.
-From 2006 to 2016 the photographer already covered Canada from the east to the west coast.
-In 2020 the entire country shall be represented in this exceptional visual legacy.
+The project strives for an overall picture of Canada depicted by portraits of Canadians from all fields of work.
+In past project years (2006-2018) the photographer captured the country from the east to the west coast, from the southern border to the tundra in Nunavut.
+In 2020 this exceptional visual legacy shall be accomplished, once all of the country's provinces and territories are covered.

-The current collection contains about 3,500 photographs featuring Canadians in all provinces and in Nunavut.
-WorkSpace Canada is a self-initiated and self-financed project.
-It is supported by Ryerson University (Toronto), Library and Archives Canada (Ottawa) and the John-F-Kennedy Institute for North American Studies (Berlin).
+Long-term collaborators are Ryerson University (Toronto), Library and Archives Canada (Ottawa) and the John-F-Kennedy Institute for North American Studies (Berlin).